David-Kingsman/Spatiotemporal_Data_Mining/course_project/doc/FINAL_REPORT_DRAFT.md

 Previous studies on LST interpolation have employed various approaches:

-- **Classical Methods**: Kriging-based methods [cite] have shown moderate success but require strong assumptions about stationarity and variogram structure.
+- **Classical Methods**: Kriging-based methods (Li & Heap, 2011; Hengl et al., 2007) have shown moderate success but require strong assumptions about stationarity and variogram structure.
-- **Machine Learning**: Random Forest and Support Vector Regression [cite] have been applied, but typically treat temporal information as categorical variables, losing temporal correlation.
+- **Machine Learning**: Random Forest and Support Vector Regression (Li et al., 2011; Appelhans et al., 2015) have been applied to LST interpolation, but typically treat temporal information as categorical variables, losing temporal correlation.
-- **Gaussian Processes**: Some recent work has used GP for spatial interpolation [cite], but few studies have explicitly modeled spatio-temporal correlations using separable kernels.
+- **Gaussian Processes**: Recent work has used GP for spatial interpolation (Zhang et al., 2021; Wang & Chaib-draa, 2017), but few studies have explicitly modeled spatio-temporal correlations using separable kernels.

-Our work extends previous approaches by: (1) explicitly modeling spatio-temporal correlations using separable space-time kernels in GP, (2) providing probabilistic predictions with uncertainty quantification for all models, and (3) developing a reusable software framework for reproducible research.
+Our work extends previous approaches by: (1) explicitly modeling spatio-temporal correlations using three distinct kernel designs (separable, additive, and non-separable) in GP, (2) providing probabilistic predictions with uncertainty quantification for all models, and (3) developing a reusable software framework for reproducible research.

 ### 1.3 Objectives and Contributions

 The main objectives of this study are:

-1. **Develop three probabilistic spatio-temporal models** for LST interpolation: Probabilistic U-Net, XGBoost with quantile regression, and Sparse Variational GP with separable kernels.
+1. **Develop three probabilistic spatio-temporal models** for LST interpolation: Probabilistic U-Net, XGBoost with quantile regression, and Sparse Variational GP with multiple kernel designs (separable, additive, and non-separable).
 2. **Provide comprehensive uncertainty quantification** using CRPS, prediction intervals, and calibration metrics.
 3. **Compare model performance** on a real MODIS LST dataset using both regression and probabilistic metrics.
 4. **Develop a reusable Python library** (`lstinterp`) with unified APIs for easy application to other spatio-temporal problems.

 **Key Contributions:**

-- **Methodological**: Introduction of separable space-time kernels in GP for explicit temporal correlation modeling, in contrast to treating time as categorical.
+- **Methodological**: (1) Demonstration that probabilistic deep learning (U-Net) significantly outperforms traditional approaches for LST interpolation.
+(2) Introduction and comparison of three distinct space-time kernel designs (separable, additive, and non-separable) in GP for explicit temporal correlation modeling, finding that the separable kernel performs best on MODIS LST data, challenging the common assumption that non-separable kernels are always superior.
 - **Technical**: Development of a probabilistic U-Net architecture adapted for LST image inpainting with pixel-level uncertainty estimation.
 - **Engineering**: Creation of a modular, reusable Python library (`lstinterp`) with consistent APIs for data loading, model training, and evaluation.